silx-kit/silx/doc/source/sample_code/index.rst

      - Description
    * - :download:`writetoh5.py <../../../examples/writetoh5.py>`
      -
-     - This script is an example on how to use the :mod:`silx.io.convert` module.
+     - This script is an example of how to use the :mod:`silx.io.convert` module.
-       See the follwing tutorial for more information: :doc:`../Tutorials/convert`
+       See the following tutorial for more information: :doc:`../Tutorials/convert`